-- A problem with the proteins that hold heart muscle cells together causes these cells to be lost and replaced by fibrous scar tissue and fatty cells, causing the ventricle walls to become thin. - ARVC can affect the electrical activity of the heart and causes arrhythmias. - As ARVC affects both the right and left ventricle it is also known as arrhythmic cardiomyopathy.
+- A problem with the proteins that hold heart muscle cells together causes these cells to be lost and replaced by fibrous scar tissue and fatty cells, causing the ventricle walls to become thin. - ACM can affect the electrical activity of the heart and causes arrhythmias. - ACM is a genetic heart muscle condition which affects the right ventricle, left ventricle or both.

-What is ARVC?
+What is ACM?

-Arrhythmogenic right ventricular cardiomyopathy, or ARVC, is a type of cardiomyopathy that affects the ventricles (lower pumping chambers) of the heart and causes arrhythmias (abnormal heart rhythms).
-It affects the right ventricle, and often also affects the left ventricle.
+Arrhythmogenic cardiomyopathy is a type of cardiomyopathy that affects the ventricles (lower pumping chambers) of the heart and may cause arrhythmias (abnormal heart rhythms).
+It can affect the right ventricle, the left ventricle, or both.
 For this reason it is sometimes called arrhythmic cardiomyopathy (as the main symptoms are arrhythmias).
 It doesn't affect the atria (upper chambers) of the heart.

-In ARVC there is a defect in the proteins that join the cells of the heart muscle (myocytes) together.
+In ACM there is a defect in the proteins that join the cells of the heart muscle (myocytes) together.
 This means that the proteins do not develop properly and cannot keep the muscle cells together.
 When this happens the muscle cells detach and die, the area of the heart becomes inflamed, and the lost cells are replaced with fibrous scar tissue and fat deposits.
 This affects the structure of the heart muscle, and it becomes thin and stretched.
-This causes two main problems:
+This can cause two main problems:

-- the electrical pathways through the heart that coordinate the heart beat may be affected, causing arrhythmias; and - the thin walls of the ventricles of the heart are unable to pump blood as effectively as normal.
+- the electrical pathways through the heart that coordinate the heart beat may be affected, causing arrhythmias; - the thin walls of the ventricles of the heart are unable to pump blood as effectively as normal. - ??

-?
 For more about the role of the heart see our factsheet 'About the heart'.